Do You Have a Match?

 Make Sure You Perform a Health Check on Your Portfolio

-When you know what and why certain skills are being demanded, then performing a health check on your portfolio and ensuring it matches the skills sets needed in ITSM is far easier.
+When you know what and why certain skills are being demanded, then performing a health check on your portfolio and ensuring it matches the skill sets needed in ITSM is far easier.
 Of course, there are the official sources of the certification frameworks such as Axelos, HDI and ISACA.
 If you’ve been paying attention to the chatter within the industry then you’ll know the current frameworks are not dying but evolving.
-As a result, there are new certifications on the horizon and others that require a remapping to show how these certifications are not in isolation but support and interact with one another and the various ITSM roles.
-Check out new content such as ITIL Practitioner and DevOps Foundation.
+As a result, there are new certifications on the horizon and others that require remapping to show how these certifications are not in isolation but support and interact with one another and the various ITSM roles.

 Are You Listening in the Right Places?